-In 1998, Omega Events launched an annual blues festival in the harbor town of Dana Point, CA and nearly twenty years later, The Doheny Blues Festival has grown into one of the nation’s top blues music festivals, known for the stellar mix of artists and the incredible location of Doheny State Beach.
-Omega has been recognized by the blues music industry, being named “Best Promoter” by The Blues Foundation in Memphis, TN.
+FESTIVAL HISTORY: In 1998, Omega Events launched an annual blues festival in the seaside town of Dana Point, CA and over twenty years later, The Doheny Blues Festival has grown into one of the nation’s top blues music festivals, known for the stellar mix of artists and the incredible location of Dana Point.
+The event has been recognized by the blues music industry, being named “Best Promoter” by The Blues Foundation in Memphis, TN.

 From GRAMMY winners to music legends, Doheny Blues has been host to many of the top names in rock, soul & blues music, including B.B.
-King, The Black Crowes, Bonnie Raitt, Tedeschi Trucks Band, Crosby, Stills & Nash, John Fogerty, Ben Harper, Lynyrd Skynyrd, Brian Setzer, Al Green, Gregg Allman, Etta James, and Los Lobos, amongst others.
+King, Joe Walsh, The Black Crowes, Bonnie Raitt, Tedeschi Trucks Band, Crosby, Stills & Nash, John Fogerty, Ben Harper, Brian Setzer, Al Green, Gregg Allman, Etta James, and Los Lobos, amongst others.

-The layout of the festival offers something for everyone, as two main stages are placed at opposite ends of a large grass field, both within 100 yards of the Pacific Ocean.
-An intimate, third stage, known as The Backporch, is a great venue to get up-close to your favorite artists.
-There is also an International Food Court, Microbrew tastings and large Vendor Village.
-The grass field at the north end of the park (where the festival is held) includes 170 picnic tables, volleyball courts and ample parking.
+The layout of the festival will offer something for everyone, as two main stages are placed at opposite ends of the venue, and the intimate third stage, known as The Backporch, is a great spot to get up-close to your favorite artists.
+There is also an International Food Court, Craft Breer tastings and large Vendor Village.